paulhibbitts/test-docsify-this/README.md

 Display a Docsify sidebar with the optional **sidebar** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&sidebar=true

-**title**
+**title-browser-tab**
-Set a custom page title on Browser tab for your standalone pages with the optional **title** parameter, for example:
+Set a custom title on Browser tab for your standalone pages with the optional **title-browser-tab** parameter, for example:
-https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&title=Resources.
+https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/blog-hibbitts-design-org/master/pages/01.posts/2022-09-01-docsify-this-v1-released&homepage=item.md&title-browser-tab=Docsify-This%20v1.0%20Released.
 Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 **toc**
 Display a page table of contents with the optional **toc** parameter, for example: